janse180/dynamiccluster/deploy.md

 ## Plugin section

 Dynamic cluster supports plugins.
-A plugin runs as a thread in main process.
+A plugin runs as a thread in the main process.

 Currently there is only one plugin.